 There are a couple implications with this mode of thinking.
 The first is that we should consider adjusting what we consider premium tea.
 Most tea people consider premium or special occasion teas are more affordable than we give it credit for.
 A tea might be around a $/g, but even then a gong-fu session is a not at all outrageous $5-7.
 The second implication is that 50-70 sessions is a lot of time spent with one tea and we need to think long and hard about what we’re trying to do.
 Before we buy, we should ask if really think or want to drink 50-70 sessions with a tea.

 - The same logic applies to tongs.
 A standard sized 2.5kg will be a whopping ~360-500 gong-fu sessions.
 A year’s worth of drinking one tea for many of us.

 We should also carefully consider our drinking rate.
 Most of us don’t consume huge quantities of tea.
 Many of us pursue our pu-weirdness by ourselves.
 Some of us can only drink serious tea on the weekends.
 Despite working from home and having a blog, I drink on average about 10-12 grams a day, an amount that surprises some people.
 This should inform our buying.
 We’re not all consuming at Scott Wilson or TwoDog levels..
 This does not necessarily mean we should opt to drink more tea, just that we ought to be picky and choosy when it comes to buying tea.

 A common pu’erh joke/saying is “A Cake is a Sample” and there is truth to that if the long haul is to be considered.
 It also takes several sessions to get to know a particular tea.
 That saying does risk us taking serious quantities of tea for granted when a single cake is a month worth of tea for many of us.
-When we buy a cake that isn’t dirt cheap we should also ask if we are ready to buy sessions of this tea.
+When we buy a cake that isn’t dirt cheap we should also ask if we are ready to buy X amount of sessions of that tea.
 After all 50-70 bottles of wine isn’t an insignificant amount.